lmaccherone/node-localstorage/README.md

 ## Changelog ##

+* 0.3.2 - 2013-01-19 - Renamed QuotaExceededError to QUOTA_EXCEEDED_ERR to match most browsers
 * 0.3.1 - 2013-01-19 - Fixed bug where it threw plain old Error instead of new QuotaExceededError
 * 0.3.0 - 2013-01-19 - Added QuotaExceededError support
 * 0.2.0 - 2013-01-03 - Added quota support